SamuelDataE/Scraping_MortageInterestRate/01-Webscraper.io/1Webscraper.io_LuzernerKantonalbank.md

 ### Webscraper.io - Cloud
+<br><br>
 We have now made the setup in the local webscraper.io application.
 In order for this to run automatically on a daily basis, we need to do the installation in webscraper.io cloud.
+How to get an cloud account you see [here](0Webscraper.io_Setup.md).
 <br><br>
 We now copy the settings from the sitemap we made.
 To do this, click on the sitemap **0LuzernerKantonalbank** in your Chrome browser.
 <br><br>